ronaldoussoren/modulegraph/doc/modulegraph.rst

    The default for *edge_data* is ``"direct"``.

+.. method:: getReferences(fromnode)

+   Yield all nodes that *fromnode* refers to.
+That is, all modules imported by *fromnode*.

+   .. versionadded: 0.11

+.. method:: foldReferences(pkgnode)

+   Hide all submodule nodes for package *pkgnode* and add ingoing and outgoing edges to *pkgnode* based on the edges from the submodule nodes.

+   This can be used to simplify a module graph: after folding 'email' all references to modules in the 'email' package are references to the package.

+   .. versionadded: 0.11

 .. method:: findNode(name)

    Find a node by identifier.
 If a node by that identifier exists, it will be returned.

    If a lazy node exists by that identifier with no dependencies (excluded), it will be instantiated and returned.

    If a lazy node exists by that identifier with dependencies, it and its